jcayouette/opensuse-kiwi-ng/README.md

 # opensuse-kiwi-ng

 This Dockerfile creates an OpenSUSE Leap 15.2 container with KIWI NG requirements.
-You can run the following commands to build from the uyuni-translation-repo kiwi configuration: https://github.com/uyuni-project/uyuni-translation-image
+You can run the following commands to build from a cloned copy of the uyuni-translation-repo kiwi configuration repo: https://github.com/uyuni-project/uyuni-translation-image

 To build the container: